 Wooden Shoe Tulip Festival

-Pack a picnic and head out to Woodburn for the Wooden Shoe Tulip Festival, happening March 23 – April 29, 2018.
+Pack a picnic and head out to Woodburn for the Wooden Shoe Tulip Festival (March-April).
 Explore the tulips, all in brilliant, Easter-inspired hues.
 This year’s festival boasts 40 acres of flower fields and offers food by Mt.
 Angel Sausage Company, tram and hay wagon rides, a children’s play area and wine tasting nearby.
 Don’t forget your camera and rubber boots.

 Florence Rhododendron Festival

-One of the oldest festivals in the state, the Florence Rhododendron Festival, May 18-20, 2018, kicks off on Oregon’s Central Coast most appropriately with the crowning of Queen Rhododendra.
+One of the oldest festivals in the state, the Florence Rhododendron Festival (May) kicks off on Oregon’s Central Coast most appropriately with the crowning of Queen Rhododendra).
 The weekend continues in lavish celebration with a “Rhody Days” parade, car show, arts and crafts fair, a 5K run, carnival and of course lots of rhododendrons, as seen along the Coast.

-The annual Hood River Lavender Daze Festival, set for July 2018 in Hood River, is a feast for the senses.
+The annual Hood River Lavender Daze Festival, held every July in Hood River, is a feast for the senses.
 Don’t miss the energetic live music, arts booths, barbecue and lavender-infused gelato, face painting, craft classes, a ladybug release party and wine tasting.
 All of this is steeped with the sweet smell of thousands of organic Oregon lavender plants available for U-cut.
 Be ready for friendly bees.

 Annual Dahlia Festival

-The Swan Island Dahlia Farm is one of the largest grower of Dahlias in the country.
-Get fresh-cut flowers daily from July through September or get your dahlia fix at the Annual Dahlia Festival during the last weekend in August and Labor Day weekend (Aug.
-25-27 and Sept.
-1-3, 2018) at their farm in Canby.
+The Swan Island Dahlia Farm is one of the largest growers of Dahlias in the country.
+Get fresh-cut flowers daily from July through September or get your dahlia fix at the Annual Dahlia Festival (August-September) at their farm in Canby.
 The festival features nearly 40 acres of diverse dahlias, many of which were first cultivated here, as well as a full spectrum of 15,000 cut blooms set in 400 unique and inspiring floral arrangements.
 Live music, craft beer and food vendors and a balloon artist and face painting round out the family fun.